openprovider/Openprovider-WHMCS-domains/README.md

 <option value="TXT"{if $dnsrecord.type eq "TXT"} selected="selected"{/if}>TXT (recommended for SPF)</option>
 ```

 _Step 2:_ Search for the second `<select name="dnsrecordtype[]" class="form-control">`.
 Search for the version with the options like the one below.

-Note that this time, the "selected" string is not used.
+Note that this time, the "selected" substring is not used.

 `<option value="A">A (Address)</option>`